The history of hemp

 Maritime application Function Benefit

-Ropes and sails Essential for ship operation Longevity and resistance to natural elements
+Ropes and sails Essential for ship operation Resilient to salt, wind, and wear

-The history of using hemp products in naval work shows their huge value.
-They helped maritime industries and were eco-friendly, ahead of their time.
-This history encourages us to look at hemp again, finding new ways to use it today.
+The history of using hemp products in naval work shows their value.
+They contributed to maritime industries and reflected early environmental thinking.
+This legacy invites renewed interest in how hemp can be applied today.

 What are the most common uses of hemp products?